danielpruitt/StarWarsRPG/readme.md

 if statement- if no enemy remains, trigger a win

 put character images in <div> and append to html, use css class to make background and <p> tags for name and HP

-This game is played by clicking any of the four characters to chose as you player character.
-The remaining characters are moved to an opponent area, upon clicking they become your opponent.
-Once an opponent is click they move to a new area in line with you player character, by clicking the lightsabers you make an attack an the NPC has a counter attack to inflict damage on the player character.
-If the player loses all HP the game is over if there are still remaining enemies.
-If the player defeats all enemies(defeating an enemy and clicking a new enemy will bring forth another opponent) then the player wins and the game is over.